awsdocs/aws-opsworks-user-guide/doc_source/security_iam_service-with-iam.md

-# How AWS OpsWorks CM Works with IAM<a name="security_iam_service-with-iam-opscm"></a>
+# How AWS OpsWorks CM Works with IAM<a name="security_iam_service-with-iam"></a>

 Before you use IAM to manage access to AWS OpsWorks CM, you should understand what IAM features are available to use with AWS OpsWorks CM\.
-To get a high\-level view of how AWS OpsWorks CM and other AWS services work with IAM, see [AWS Services That Work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) in the *IAM User Guide*\.
+To get a high\-level view of how AWS OpsWorks CM and other AWS services work with IAM, see [AWS services that work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) in the *IAM User Guide*\.

 **Topics**
 + [AWS OpsWorks CM Identity\-Based Policies](#security_iam_service-with-iam-id-based-policies-opscm)